juvus/Particle_System_Generator/README.md

 **Fig.16.** Example of pictures without the scale in the bottom (A) and with the scale (B).
 Enlarged part with the scale is shown in (C).
 The solidity here is a ratio between area occupied by particles and area of the picture (on pix or μm).

 ## 8. Licence
-Traffic light simulator code in this project is available under the `GPLv3` license.
+Particle system generator application code in this project is available under the `GPLv3` license.
 You can find the license file here: [LICENSE](/LICENSE)